plone/plone.api/docs/addon.md

 ## Get add-on IDs

-To get all the add-ons' IDs present in the current Plone site, use the {func}`api.addon.get_addon_ids` function.
+To get the IDs of all the add-ons present in the current Plone site, use the {func}`api.addon.get_addon_ids` function.
 The function accepts an optional `limit` parameter to filter the returned add-ons, exactly the same as the {func}`api.addon.get_addons` function.
 `limit` may be one of the following strings.